 It is possible to see the movie as just another extension of Eastwood’s basic screen character: He is always the quiet one with the painfully bottled-up capacity for violence, the savage forced to follow the rules of society.
 This time, by breaking loose, he did what he was always about to do in his earlier films.
 If that is all, then “Dirty Harry” is a very good example of the cops-and-killers genre, and Siegel proves once again that he understands the Eastwood mystique.

 But wait a minute.
 The movie clearly and unmistakably gives us a character who understands the Bill of Rights, understands his legal responsibility as a police officer, and nevertheless takes retribution into his own hands.
 Sure, Scorpio is portrayed as the most vicious, perverted, warped monster we can imagine — but that’s part of the same stacked deck.
 The movie’s moral position is fascist.
-No doubt about it.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+No doubt about it.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 I think films are more often a mirror of society than an agent of change, and that when we blame the movies for the evils around us we are getting things backward.